-Our ROPA services provide your organisation with a fully documented ROPA tailored specifically for you, which incorporates all of the requirements from the legislation and which is in line with ICO guidance.
+Our Record of Processing Activities services provide your organisation with a fully documented ROPA tailored specifically for you.
+This incorporates all of the requirements from the legislation and which is in line with ICO guidance.

-At DPAS we work with your teams every step of the way in the ROPA process to ensure that we capture all of your business processes and can document all the requirements.
+At DPAS we work with your teams every step of the way in the ROPA process.
+This ensures we capture all of your business processes and can document all the requirements.

 PEACE OF MIND

-By outsourcing this service ensures that you are confident your ROPA will be compliant to Article 30 of the GDPR and in line with ICO guidance.
+Outsourcing this service ensures that you are confident your Record of Processing Activities will be compliant to Article 30 of the GDPR, and in line with ICO guidance.